 - sprinkles optional

-- Add cake to a bowl and use your hands to smoosh it up.
+- Add the baked cake to a bowl and use your hands to smoosh it up.

-- Add frosting and mix with your hands until it forms a ball
+- Add frosting and mix it in with your hands or a large spoon until it forms a ball.

 - Dip each cake pop into the melted chocolate.
 Cover with sprinkles if you like.